 Reactive dialogues – violation of conventions

-The Ethical Council’s reactive working process is based on a biannual review of the equity portfolios of the AP Funds to detect violations of international conventions.
+The Council on Ethics’ reactive working process is based on a biannual review of the equity portfolios of the AP Funds to detect violations of international conventions.
 Reported incidents are monitored on a continual basis between the reviews.

 Dialogue for no more than four years

-The problems at the companies with which a direct dialogue is carried out are deemed to be substantial, well documented and amenable to the involvement of the Ethical Council.
-As long as the dialogue is progressing and the Ethical Council feels that the company can be positively influenced, time and resources continue to be devoted.
+The problems at the companies with which a direct dialogue is carried out are deemed to be substantial, well documented and amenable to the involvement of the Council on Ethics.
+As long as the dialogue is progressing and the Council on Ethics feels that the company can be positively influenced, time and resources continue to be devoted.
 Generally speaking, a dialogue is concluded once its objective has been achieved.
-As of 2014, the Ethical Council imposes a time limit of four years on dialogues that concern violations of international conventions.
-Unless the Ethical Council has achieved its dialogue objectives by that time, it will recommend the AP Funds to divest the company.
+As of 2014, the Council on Ethics imposes a time limit of four years on dialogues that concern violations of international conventions.
+Unless the Council on Ethics has achieved its dialogue objectives by that time, it will recommend the AP Funds to divest the company.

 Divesting a company rarely solves any problems